Rohii1515/PYRJrenderer/README.md

 project board - https://github.com/users/Rohii1515/projects/2/views/1

-## Contributing
+### Contributing
-Contributions to PYRJrenderer are welcome!
-If you find issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.
+If you'd like to contribute to this project, please follow these guidelines:

+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Make your changes and commit them with descriptive messages.
+- Push your branch to your fork.
+- Create a pull request to merge your changes into the main branch of this repository.
-## License
+### License
 This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it as needed.